triton-inference-server/model_analyzer/docs/cli.md

 A minimum throughput can be specified to the [profile subcommand](#subcommand-profile) via `--min-throughput` to ignore any configuration that does not exceed a minimum number of inferences per second.

-In offline mode the analyze and report subcommands will generate reports specific to offline inference.
+In offline mode the profile and report subcommands will generate reports specific to offline inference.
 See the example [offline summary](../examples/offline_summary.pdf) and [offline detailed report](../examples/offline_detailed_report.pdf) examples.